Mr Hersh Deo

 "Spire Norwich Hospital delivers a very high quality of care - before, during and after your stay.
 This reflects my own practice and reassures me that I am consistently doing the best for my patients."

 I have been a Consultant Orthopaedic surgeon specialising in knee and hip surgery for over 10 years.
 My main area of interests are sports injuries of the knee and knee preservation surgery (surgery to prevent total knee replacement).
 I am a regional expert in patella (kneecap) stabilisation surgery and patellofemoral joint replacement.
-I have a keen interest in cartilage regeneration and repair, which started during my year at Imperial College, London.
+I have a keen interest in cartilage regeneration and repair, which I studied during my MSc. year at Imperial College, London.

 Number of procedures to date: Total knee replacement 1,000; Partial knee replacement 250; Total hip replacement 500; Knee arthroscopy 1,600; Patello femoral joint replacements 25; Patella stabilisation 100.